myzlab/k-search-v2-docs/docs/select-statement/clauses/where/introduction.md

 ## Basic Concepts

-There are a wide variety of methods available in the **_KSearch_** library so that you can add different conditions to PostgreSQL statements.
-Before studying all these methods, you should learn some basic concepts that we will show below so that you can fully exploit the potential that **_KSearch_** offers you.
+There are a wide variety of methods available in the <K/> so that you can add different conditions to PostgreSQL statements.
+Before studying all these methods, you should learn some basic concepts that we will show below so that you can fully exploit the potential that <K/> offers you.

 ### 1. Null conditions are ignored